Create an Assumable Identity for a GitHub Actions Workflow

 }

-This section looks up a Chainguard IAM group named my-customer.biz.
+This section looks up a Chainguard IAM organization named my-customer.biz.
 This will contain the identity — which will be created by the actions.tf file — to access when we test it out later on.

 Now you can move on to creating the last of our Terraform configuration files, actions.tf.